kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### The search for a face

-While he was working on an unrelated task, the thought suddenly flashed in his mind that he should harness the Web to see if there was any gallery of portraits of well-known philosophers against whom he could attempt a match with the face seen in his dream.
+While he was working on an unrelated task, the thought suddenly flashed in Sol's mind that he should harness the Web to see if there was any gallery of portraits of well-known philosophers against whom he could attempt a match with the face seen in his dream.
 It seemed like a hopeless task, but it was the sole lead he had.

 A cursory search of the Web gave no comfort.
 The hair-style of the man in his dream definitely ruled out the [Wittgensteins](https://tinyurl.com/y2sn8uzb) and [Kierkegaards](https://tinyurl.com/y3xdx3gl).

 He decided to search among the likes of [Leibniz](https://tinyurl.com/yxomtbt5) and [Newton](https://tinyurl.com/y5lc2fyx), both of whom were not only celebrated philosophers of their time, but also sported long locks, whether natural or wigged.
 But no luck there either.
 Their eyes appeared too different from those in his dream.

-Since both Leibniz and Newton were renowned mathematicians as well, Sol got side-tracked thinking about whether calculus was discovered or invented [^1].
+Since both Leibniz and Newton were renowned mathematicians as well, Sol got side-tracked thinking about whether the calculus was discovered or invented [^1].
 It was probably the greatest scientific advance of its time.
 And priority for its discovery was an ugly bone of contention between Leibniz and Newton [@bardi2007].

 [^1]: Such meandering, away from the straight and narrow of his specified task, endowed his designs with a resplendent intellectual sheen, but took its toll on timeliness.